alanng10/StandInfoTech/Docue/a.md

 Inf ChromeOS is recommend for a domain, market need more element sure establish.

+ChromeOS word is mark enough word for the operating system class.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.